qgallouedec/drl-grasping/README.md

-The work presented here reproduces the results presented by [Plappert & al. (2018)](https://arxiv.org/abs/1802.09464).
+The work presented tries (but not succeed) to reproduces the results presented by [Plappert & al. (2018)](https://arxiv.org/abs/1802.09464).
 The idea is to use hinsight experience replay (HER) ([Andrychowicz & al. (2017)](http://papers.nips.cc/paper/7090-hindsight-experience-replay)) to learn four basic tasks.

 ## Installation